 Session Management in Java

 When you visit a website and log in, the website needs to remember who you are as you navigate between different pages.
 This is where session management helps.
 It ensures that your login information, and other details are available.This ensures a seamless experience, such as keeping items in a shopping cart or maintaining account access without repeated logins.
-The session data is stored in a secure, encoded format (binary values) and can only be decoded by the server, enhancing security.
-Each time the user opens a new page, the session ID is checked to verify their identity.
-Sessions automatically expire after a set time or when the user logs out to prevent unauthorized access.
-Since session data is managed by the server, it remains secure, preventing hackers from easily stealing information.
-Thus, session management plays a crucial role in providing a smooth and safe browsing experience on websites.
+Each time the user opens a new page is checked to verify their identity.

 Roles of Cookies and Security Measures